guledali/.dotfiles/README.md

 # Visual Studio Code settings
-This are my configurations for vscode.
+This is my configuration for vscode.